nuta/kerla/README.md

 This feature is in the very early stage and I guess **almost all images out there won't work** because:

-- They tend to be too large to embed into the kernel image.
+- They tend to be too large to be embedded into the kernel image.
 - They might use unimplemented features (e.g. position-independent executables used in Alpine Linux).

 ## Road Map